yoshidayasutaka/mcp/src/aws-serverless-mcp-server/README.md

 Enables write access mode, which allows mutating operations and creation of public resources.
 By default, the server runs in read-only mode, which restricts operations to only perform read actions, preventing any changes to AWS resources.

 Mutating operations:
-* sam_deploy: Deploys a SAM application into AWS Cloud using CloudFormation
+- sam_deploy: Deploys a SAM application into AWS Cloud using CloudFormation
-* deploy_webapp: Generates SAM template and deploys a web application into AWS CloudFormation.
+- deploy_webapp: Generates SAM template and deploys a web application into AWS CloudFormation.
 Creates public resources, including Route 53 DNS records, and CloudFront distributions
+- configure_domain: Create custom domain using Route53 and ACM certificate and associates it with the project's CloudFront distribution
+- update_frontend: Uploads frontend assets to S3 bucket

 ### `--allow-sensitive-data-access`
 Enables access to sensitive data such as logs.
 By default, the server restricts access to sensitive data.

 Operations returning sensitive data:
-* sam_logs: Returns Lambda function logs and API Gateway logs
+- sam_logs: Returns Lambda function logs and API Gateway logs

 ## Local development